Apothecary

 What element is Dandelion associated with?

-Dandelion is associated with the Air element and the sign of Sagittarius, Pisces, and resonates with the Solar Plexus chakra.
+Dandelion is associated with the Air element, the signs of Sagittarius and Pisces, and resonates with the Solar Plexus chakra.

 What planet rules Dandelion?